Key steps in the accreditation process

 Undertaking a thorough self-assessment should support an applicant to be prepared for the next steps in the accreditation process and assist in making an application for accreditation.

 Potential applicants can seek further clarification on the accreditation requirements before making a formal application.
 Information on making a request for further advice or guidance can be found in the regulatory guidance.
-Applicants may also wish to contact the accreditation body to discuss the accreditation process in more detail.
+Applicants should also contact the accreditation body to discuss the accreditation process in more detail.

 The Building (Accreditation of Building Consent Authorities) Regulations 2006 are available on the Legislation website.